-This major exhibition will tell the story of the ancient Roman city of Pompeii's love affair with food and wine.
+This major exhibition told the story of the ancient Roman city of Pompeii's love affair with food and wine.

 Located in the sunny paradise of southern Italy, Pompeii was sandwiched between lush vineyards and fertile plains to one side, and the bountiful waters of the Bay of Naples to the other.
 When the ash from Mount Vesuvius began raining down on Pompeii in AD 79, people were engaged in typical day to day activities: producing, buying and selling food and, most importantly, eating and drinking.

-See over 400 rare objects, including fine masterpieces of Roman art which range from the luxury furnishings of Roman dining rooms to the carbonised food that was on the table when the volcano erupted.
+This exhibition included 400 rare objects, including fine masterpieces of Roman art which range from the luxury furnishings of Roman dining rooms to the carbonised food that was on the table when the volcano erupted.
 Everything from the exquisite mosaics and frescoes in the villas of the wealthy to the remains found in kitchen drains, show what the Pompeians loved to eat and drink.
-This remarkable exhibition provides an extraordinary insight into their everyday lives.
+This remarkable exhibition provided an extraordinary insight into their everyday lives.